 Artificial intelligence (AI) is the ability of a machine to learn how to complete tasks without explicit human instructions.
-British mathematician Alan Turing is generally credited with developing the idea of artificial intelligence, although he did not coin the phrase itself.
+British mathematician Alan Turing is generally credited with developing the idea of artificial intelligence, although he did not coin the term itself.
 He believed that true thinking machines needed to problem-solve as well as humans to be considered autonomous, a standard known as the “Turing Test.”

 This article will provide an overview of artificial intelligence, what it is, and examples of the use of artificial intelligence in finance.